 If you were building this like a benefits operator (not a marketing campaign), you’d focus on adoption, verification, and measurable persistence—then report outcomes in aggregate.

-- Curate local options (don’t just list them): include accessibility notes, beginner suitability, and schedules people can realistically keep.
+- Curate local options—don’t just list them.
+Include accessibility notes, beginner suitability, and realistic schedules.

 - Make eligibility and cost-share obvious: “Is it covered?
 What counts?
 Any copay?”
 Clarity prevents drop-off.